kalessil/phpinspectionsea/docs/security.md

 # Security advisories

-Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database), which can be integrated with you workflows in several ways.
+Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database), which can be integrated with your workflows in several ways.

 One of ways is using a Components Firewall (https://github.com/Roave/SecurityAdvisories), by adding just one line into your composer.json file.
 The firewall declares vulnerable components as conflicting and not allows to install them via